 Add the top crust.
 I like to roll out my pie crust between two sheets of parchment paper.
 It makes it really easy to transfer the crust onto the pie plate without tearing, not to mention easy clean-up.
 It also makes it easy for little helpers in the kitchen!!
 Lattice crusts are a little more complicated, but lots of fun and very pretty.

 A lattice crust is popular for strawberry rhubarb pie and fun to do.
 Roll out your pie crust as you normally would.
-Slice the crust into even strips.
-Place strips across the pie, evenly spaced, all running parallel to each other.
+Slice the crust into even strips using a pastry cutter or pizza cutter.
+Place strips of dough across the pie, evenly spaced, all running parallel to each other.
 Then, gently fold back sections of strips to lay over the cross strips until you have a woven pie crust.
 You can also simply lay your cross strips right over the top of the first set of strips and create a faux lattice weave of sorts.

 Ingredients